NetFoundry/azure-deploy/NetworkLoadBalancer/GCP/README.md

     terraform apply -var-file input_vars.tfvars.json
     ```

-1. At this point the destination prefixes that need to be forwarded across the NetFoundry Network can be configured in the routes section under  VPC NEtwork.
-Select a forwarding rule of internal TCP/UDP load balancer created by this plan as the next hop ip will be.
-One fo reach TCp and one for UDP LB.
+1. At this point the destination prefixes that need to be forwarded across the NetFoundry Network can be configured in the routes section under  VPC Network.
+Select a forwarding rule of internal TCP/UDP load balancer created by this plan as the next hop ip, one to reach TCP and one for UDP LB.
 Furthermore, the network firewall policy for the netfoundry edge routers are set to only allow traffic in from the subnet that they are deployed in by default.
 If sessions originated from other subnets in the virtual network need to be forwarded through the load balancer, then one needs to add the ingress rules to allow that to happen.

 1. Destroy the plan if required